r0b0t95/InventoryApplication/README.md

 	IF @filter = '' OR @filter = NULL
 		BEGIN
-			SELECT codeId, code FROM Code
+			SELECT codeId, code FROM Code WHERE codeId > 1
 		END
 	ELSE
 		BEGIN
 			SET @filter = '%' + @filter + '%'

 			SELECT codeId, code FROM Code
-			WHERE code LIKE @filter
+			WHERE code LIKE @filter AND codeId > 1
 		END
 END
 GO